jxrin/clout-jar/README.md

 ## Installation

 1. Clone the repo
-2. 'cd' into the directory
+2. cd into the directory
-3. run 'node app.js'
+3. run node app.js